• Skip to primary navigation

 1. In a mixing bowl, blend all ingredients until mixture becomes shiny.
 Divide the dough into thirds with a larger portion being devoted to the orange and brown, the medium portion to the yellow/tan color and the smallest portion to the white.

 2. Using your dyes, tint the cookies to the desired color.
-To the orange and brown I added ¼ tsp of cinnamon to give the cookies that flecked pumpkin pie look.
+To the orange and brown I added ¼ teaspoon of cinnamon to give the cookies that flecked pumpkin pie look.
 If using natural dyes it will be harder to achieve that deep brown color.

 3. Using a piping bag, squirt bottle or ziploc bag with the corner snipped off, pipe the outline of the orange and brown around the entire triangle of the cookie.
 Flood the interior portion of the cookie with more color and use a toothpick to remove any bubbles.
 Allow the "pumpkin pie" portion to set up before continuing.
 Using your yellow/tan color, make a wavy pattern on the straight edge of the cookie.
 With the white frosting, make a dollop in the center of the cookie to resemble whipped cream.
 Allow the cookies to fully set up for two hours or overnight before stacking